yutarohtanaka/yutarohtanaka/README.md

   - During my time at Columbia, I conducted research in adverse drug events and pharmaco-genomics in the [Tatonetti Lab](https://tatonettilab.org).

 - I'm interested in using [computational biology / biomedical informatics / data science] methods to study [pediatric cancer / rare disease / precision pharmacology].
+- My recent published work will be available to access on my [google scholar](https://scholar.google.com/citations?user=w7241CQAAAAJ&hl=en) page.
 - I can be most easily reached at yutaro_tanaka [at] dfci.harvard.edu

 <!--